canson003/lombok-intellij-plugin/README.md

 DLP UPLOAD TEST
 DLP UPLOAD TEST
 DLP UPLOAD TEST
+*************************************************************************
+********
+***HELLO THIS IS A SAMPLE DLP TEST FILE FOR TESTING DLP RULES USING REAL DATA.***
+*************************************************************************
+********
+SSSSSSGM Secret
+GM SecretWWWW
+SSSSSSSSSSSSSSGM SecretWWWWWWWWWWW
+GM Secret
+GMYSecret
+What is McAfee Host Data Loss Prevention?
+McAfee Host Data Loss Prevention software is a content-based agent solution that inspects enterprise users’ actions concerning sensitive content in their own work environment, their computers.
+In Version 2.0, device management was add other plug and play devices.
+Device classes and device definitions are used to define device rules.
+Removable storage device rules offer additional functionality to set the device as read-only and prevent writing data to the device.
+Assignment groups
+Assignment groups apply specific reaction rules to different groups, users and computers in the enterprise.
+Policies and policy deployment
+A policy is the combination of tagging rules, reaction rules, definitions, and assignment groups.
+Policies are deployed by ePolicy Orchestrator to the enterprise’s managed computers (computers with a DLP Agent installed).
+Monitoring
+Event monitoring — The DLP Monitor allows administrators to view agent events as they are received.
+Evidence collection — If reaction rules are defined to collect evidence, a copy of the tagged data is linked to the specific event.
+This information can help determine the severity or exposure of the event.
+Whitelists
+Whitelists are collections of items that you want the system to ignore.
+McAfee Host Data Loss Prevention uses three different types of
+whitelists:
+Content
+The whitelist folder contains text files defining content (typically boilerplate) that is not tagged and restricted.
+The main purpose of this is to improve the efficiency of the tagging process by skipping standard content that does not need to be protected.
+Plug and play devices
+Some plug and play devices do not handle device management well.
+Attempting to manage them leads to computer system crashes or other serious problems.
+Whitelisted plug and play devices are automatically excluded when a policy is applied.
+Printers
+To prevent printing of confidential data, the DLP Agent replaces the original printer driver with a proxy driver that intercepts printing operations and passes them through to the original driver.
+In some cases printer drivers cannot work in this architecture, causing the printer to stop responding.
+Whitelisted printers are excluded from the proxy driver installation process.
+How tags are used to classify content
+Tags give you a method for classifying content and re-using that classification .
+Tagging rules assign tags to content from specific applications or locations, or match content against predefined patterns or keywords.
+Once assigned, the tag stays with the content as it is moved or copied, or included in or attached to other files or file types .
+Two types of tags are available:
+ - Standard tags — Used for location- and application-based tagging rules.
+ - Content tags — Used for content-based tagging rules.
+Applications and how to use them
+Importing an applications list and creating application groups are efficient ways of handling all application related tagging and reaction rules.
+System administrators can import a list of all relevant applications available within the enterprise, create different application groups based on their needs, and implement these groups with relevant rules to maintain policies.
+Enterprise Applications List — The Enterprise Applications List is a comprehensive list of applications used by the enterprise.
+You can scan for new applications and merge them with the existing list, edit the list, and group by any column.
+Application Groups — You can create groups of applications from the Enterprise Applications List, which allows you to customize rules about specific applications and apply the rules efficiently.
+Tagging rules and reaction rules always refer to application groups rather than individual applications.
 DLP UPLOAD TEST
 DLP UPLOAD TEST DLP UPLOAD TEST DLP UPLOAD TEST
 DLP UPLOAD TEST